radsurya/ccproject22/README.md

 ## Team
-This project was developed by Group 2:
+This project was developed by Group  of 2:
 - Radica Giva (No. 44311)
 - Jonathan Gehmayr (No. 57267)